-At the 14th Ordinary General Shareholders Meeting held on June 28, 2006, IIJ's shareholders approved the reductions of additional paid-in capital of \$21,980,395 thousand and common stock of \$2,539,222 thousand to eliminate the accumulated deficit for the purpose of reporting under the Corporation Law in its non-consolidated financial statements.
+At the 14th Ordinary General Shareholders Meeting held on June 28, 2006, IIJ's shareholders approved the reduction of additional paid-in capital of \(\xi\)21,980,395 thousand and common stock of \(\xi\)2,539,222 thousand to eliminate the accumulated deficit for the purpose of reporting under the Corporation Law in its non-consolidated financial statements.
 The effective date was August 4, 2006.

-Increases / decreases and transfer of common stock, reserve and surplus
+Increase/decreases and transfer of common stock, reserve and surplus